unfoldingWord-dev/translationStudio-Info/docs/translationNotes.rst

     The text states:

-      The clans of the Libnites and the Shimeites come from Gershon.
-These are the clans of the Gershonites.
+    *The clans of the Libnites and the Shimeites come from Gershon.
+These are the clans of the Gershonites.*

     The note has information only about the names in the passage so states:

-        Libnites ...
+      **Libnites ...
 Shimeites ...
-Gershonites - "Libnites" and "Shimeites" are the name of clans, named after the head of their family.
+Gershonites** - "Libnites" and "Shimeites" are the name of clans, named after the head of their family.
 The "Gershonites" is the name of people who descended from Gershon.
 (See: How to Translate Names)

     The text states:

-      God put all things under Christ's feet and gave him to the church as head over all things.
-The church is his body, the fullness of him who fills all in all.
+    * God put all things under Christ's feet and gave him to the church as head over all things.
+The church is his body, the fullness of him who fills all in all.*

     The note has information only about the head and body so states:

-    head ... his body - Just as with a human body, the head rules all things pertaining to its body, so Christ is the head of the church body.
+      **head ... his body** - Just as with a human body, the head rules all things pertaining to its body, so Christ is the head of the church body.
 (See: Metaphor)

 2. The snippet could be very long so the words in the middle are removed.

   The text states:

-    Paul, an apostle of Christ Jesus through the will of God, to God's holy people in Ephesus
+    *Paul, an apostle of Christ Jesus through the will of God, to God's holy people in Ephesus*

   The note states:

-    Paul, an apostle ... to God's holy people in Ephesus - Your language may have a particular way of introducing the author of a letter and its intended audience.
+    **Paul, an apostle ... to God's holy people in Ephesus** - Your language may have a particular way of introducing the author of a letter and its intended audience.
 AT: "I, Paul, an apostle ... write this letter to you, God's holy people in Ephesus"

-How to format snippets with ellipsis: You, the Gateway Language translator, should understand the purpose of the ellipsis and then decide to format the snippet accordingly.
+**How to format snippets with ellipsis**: You, the Gateway Language translator, should understand the purpose of the ellipsis and then decide to format the snippet accordingly.
 If you prefer to not make the decision on what text to omit, then keep all the text in the snippet.